mbcooper/ProtractorExample/readMe.md

     );
   });
 ```
-This simple example stumped me at first until I realized that most of the Page Object return are promises that need to be resolved.
+This simple example stumped me at first until I realized that most of the Page Object returns are promises that need to be resolved.
 What an easy task!
 No `timeouts` or waits.
 Protractor handles that all for us and gives us our favorite object -- the [promise](https://www.promisejs.org/).

 ####Check That Validation Errors are Displayed
 Remember [above](#validation-errors) that we show an `ng-message` when we have validation errors.
 We defined these in the Page Object by using the css locator: `by.css('[ng-message="pattern"]')`.
 This allows us to write a test to see if the error message ("Numbers or Letters Only") actually appears.

 ```JavaScript
   it('should have an error for bad characters', function() {
     var badSearch = '@@';